434huzaifa/EduSphere/README.md

 - CRUD for every application
 - mail send using resend
-- API documentaion using Swagger UI
+- API documentation using Swagger UI
 - more

 ## Tech Stack